This guide explains how to start using LÖVR on Android devices like the Oculus Go and Oculus Quest.

 Install the APK

-Download the latest release version of the test apk from the
+Download the latest Android APK from the Downloads page.

 Install it to the device: